kaofelix/simian-army-terraform/README.md

 ## simian-army module

-The module sets up a [Simian Army docker image](https://hub.docker.com/r/mlafeldt/simianarmy/).
-Most configuration properties in the image are exposed through module variables with the same default values.
-You can refer to these properties [here](https://github.com/mlafeldt/docker-simianarmy/blob/master/docs/configuration-properties.md).
+The module brings up an EC2 instance running a [Simian Army docker image](https://hub.docker.com/r/mlafeldt/simianarmy/).
+Most configuration properties in the image are exposed through terraform module variables with the same default values.
+You can refer to these properties
+[here](https://github.com/mlafeldt/docker-simianarmy/blob/master/docs/configuration-properties.md).
 The naming should be adapted by converting / to _ and dropping the redundant simianarmy prefix, whereas a property listed as "/simianarmy/client/aws/accountkey" become "client_aws_accountkey".